Allan Markin: Philanthropy

-In 2007, he founded Pure North S'Energy Foundation, a non-profit charitable foundation that provides and promotes preventative health treatments, such as vitamins and minerals, lifestyle counselling and, in some cases, treatments to remove heavy metals from participants' blood.
+In 2007, he founded Pure North S'Energy Foundation, a company that provides and promotes alternative health treatments, such as high-dose vitamins and minerals, lifestyle counselling, and treatments purported to remove heavy metals from participants' blood.
 Pure North was started as a health program for CNRL employees, although CNRL eventually withdrew the health program from its employee benefits plan.
-In 2013, the Pure North S'Energy Foundation was given a $10 million grant from the Province of Alberta to defray the costs of providing free health prevention and management services to seniors.
-The Albertan health minister at the time, Fred Horne, approved the funding against the advice of officials from several ministries who had determined program was not adequately supported by scientific evidence, could not prove the health and economic benefits it claimed, and could cause adverse health effects in participants.
+In 2013, the Pure North S'Energy Foundation was given a $10 million grant from the province of Alberta to defray the costs of providing free health prevention and management services to seniors.
+The Albertan health minister at the time, Fred Horne, approved the funding against the advice of officials from several ministries who had determined the program was not adequately supported by scientific evidence, could not prove the health and economic benefits it claimed, and could cause adverse health effects in participants.
 In a 2017 CBC investigation, many irregularities with the funding were identified including lack of details in the project plan, change in the scope of the project to not require an independent approval from a research ethics board, the speed and method that payment was provided, and lack of concern over provincial liability with the project.
 Alberta Health reviewed this grant and concluded there was no convincing data to support the cost-saving claims the program was making.
 In April 2016, University of Calgary economist J.C.
-Herbert Emery calculated that for every dollar invested in the Pure North program, there was a savings of $2.36 to the health care system in reduced hospitalization and ambulatory care, in addition to improved productivity.
+Herbert Emery, in a Pure North S'Energy funded paper, calculated that for every dollar spent by seniors in their second year in the Pure North program, there was an estimated benefit of $2.36 in reduced hospitalization and ambulatory care, increases in Quality Adjusted Life Years, as well as improved productivity.

+Pure North S'Energy also donated $6 million, and provided supplement and lab testing services to, Biocybernaut's Canadian Aboriginal Scholarship Program.
+Under this program the Prince Albert School Study, a controversial study testing neurofeedback training methods on schoolchildren, was conducted.

 In 2016, Pure North received $4.2 million, along with three other agencies that serve the homeless, addicted, seniors and other under-served populations, to undertake a pilot project using nurse practitioners to deliver health services.